Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 // Flink automatically creates a local mini-cluster

-For integration testing, use this Docker Compose setup to run Flink and Kafka locally:
+For integration testing, the following Docker Compose configuration provides a local Flink and Kafka environment:

 # docker-compose.yml